scottyschup/ruby-curriculum/language-basics/classes.md

 Between the class name and the `end`, all methods defined in this block of code will be `Cat` methods.

-The `initialize` method is a little special.
+The `initialize` method is special.
 It is called when an object is first created.
 To create a `Cat` object, we write:

 ```ruby